ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 - Added additional health checks into the networking layer.
 - Added \`percent of stake connected\` as a reported metric.
 - Added bootstrapping restart logic to ensure the node has caught up to the current tip, even during times of high throughput.
-- Added subnet-wide bootstrapping to ensure that a chain won't fall behind due to another chain bootstrapping.
+- Added Subnet-wide bootstrapping to ensure that a chain won't fall behind due to another chain bootstrapping.
 - Prevented verification of rejected blocks to avoid unnecessary computation.
 - Removed gossiping of non-preferred blocks to the network.
 - Switched the network timeout calculator to use an EWMA of the observed network latency.